On Logic Gates with Complex Numbers: Holomorphic Representation of Logic Gates

-5mm The swap , Toffoli and Fredkin gates are
+5mm The Swap , Toffoli and Fredkin gates are

 Other possible logic gates can be written as complex differential operators in a way similar to the procedure we followed in writing the previous gates.
 If the input function is of the form \ref{normalized}, the outputs are again normalized states.
 The expectation values of $\langle n_{1},n_{2}|L|n_{1},n_{2}\rangle$, where the differential operator $L$ is any logic gate operator such as $X,Y,Z,H$ etc., and the inner product is taken over the Bargmann space, are identical to the expectation values of $\langle \psi | \hat{L}|\psi\rangle$ with a wave function $\psi$, gate operator $\hat{L}$ and an inner product taken over the vector Hilbert space.
-Moreover, considering the inputs to be any analytic functions is also possible.
+Moreover, considering the inputs to be any holomorphic functions is also possible.
 However, in this case, the normalization condition may be lost, but it could be recovered by dividing with a suitable normalization constant.
 Below, we give a general procedure for obtaining the differential and integral representations of logic gates in the two-dimensional Bargmann space.
-5mm {\bf Differential operator representation of logic gates:} 2mm Let $M$ be any $2\times 2$ matrix in $\mathbb{C}^{2}$, the mapping to analytical form in Bargmann space is
+The formal definition of the Bargmann spaces and its related properties are mentioned in the appendix of this manuscript.
+5mm